The curvature of almost Robinson manifolds: Geometric applications

 \begin{rem} In four dimensions, shearfree congruences of null geodesics (SCNG) are equivalent to Robinson structures.
 Generalising the former to higher dimensions provides an alternative natural definition of `algebraically special' in line with the null alignment formalism of \cite{Coley2004}: the Weyl tensor is said to be algebraically special if it admits a null direction $k^a$ with respect to which it satisfies

-i.e. it is of Petrov/Weyl type II (or more degenerate) -- see section \ref{rem-PW-types}.
+i.e. it is of Petrov type II (or more degenerate) -- see section \ref{rem-PW-types}.
 In particular, by Proposition \ref{prop-alg-sp} tells us that \eqref{eq-GS-condition} implies that $C_{abcd}$ satisfies \eqref{eq-GS-condition_sim}, i.e. it is algebraically special in the null alignment formalism.
 But except in dimension four, the converse is clearly not true.

-Also, the algebraic condition \eqref{eq-GS-condition_sim} leads to an `optical matrix' treatment of the Goldberg-Sachs in higher dimensions \cites{Durkee2009,Ortaggio2012a,Ortaggio2013a}, but does not appear to be a sufficient condition for the existence of SCNG. \end{rem}
+Also, the algebraic condition \eqref{eq-GS-condition_sim} leads to an `optical matrix' treatment of the Goldberg-Sachs theorem in higher dimensions \cites{Durkee2009,Ortaggio2012a,Ortaggio2013a}, but does not appear to be a sufficient condition for the existence of a SCNG. \end{rem}

-We now give an analogous to Proposition \ref{prop-multi-Rob} in the context of algebraically special spacetimes. \begin{prop} Let $(\mcM,g)$ be an $n$-dimensional Lorentzian manifold equipped with a null line distribution $\mcK$, with $n=2m+\epsilon$, $\epsilon \in \{0,1\}$.
+We now give an analogue of Proposition \ref{prop-multi-Rob} in the context of algebraically special spacetimes. \begin{prop} Let $(\mcM,g)$ be an $n$-dimensional Lorentzian manifold equipped with a null line distribution $\mcK$, with $n=2m+\epsilon$, $\epsilon \in \{0,1\}$.
 The Weyl tensor $C_{abcd}$ satisfies

 at a point $p$ of $\mcM$ if and only if the Weyl tensor is algebraically special along all elements of $\Gr_m^1 ({}^\C \Tgt_p \mcM , g)_\mcK$ at $p$, i.e. it satisfies \eqref{eq-alg-special} (or equivalently \eqref{eq-GS-condition}) with respect to any element of $\Gr_m^1 ({}^\C \Tgt_p \mcM , g)_\mcK$.